Commenting User Guidelines

 5. Don’t impersonate someone else.
 You may not use a false e-mail address, impersonate any person or entity, or otherwise mislead as to the origin of your comments.
 If we believe you’ve impersonated someone else, we reserve the right to remove the comment.

 6. Spam and commercial content will be removed.
 We do not welcome comments containing copy used for commercial purposes or for soliciting funds.
 If we see them, we reserve the right to remove them.

-7. Readers may "report" concerns about other reader comments.
-If a reader reports a concern, moderators will endeavor to review that concern as soon as possible.
-This may take a few days although we hope to review comments more quickly.
-We do not remove every comment that has been reported and we cannot respond individually to every report.
+7. Readers may “flag” other reader comments.
+If a reader flags a comment, moderators will endeavor to review that comment as soon as possible.
+We do not remove every comment that has been flagged.

 9. Don’t include personal information in your comments.
 We strongly discourage readers from posting personal information about themselves (ex. address, telephone number, workplace) and reserve the right to remove any comments we find with personal information about other people or that violates a third party’s right to privacy.